Large Language Models for Unit Test Generation: Achievements, Challenges, and Opportunities: The Generation Methodologies

-\paragraph{Path Constraint Extraction} To achieve more systematic testing of complex control flows, researchers have explored various methods to guide LLMs in covering specific program paths.
-A direct approach involves explicitly requesting the LLM in the prompt to generate test cases satisfying specific graph-theoretic coverage criteria (e.g., node coverage, edge coverage, or path coverage), although experiments indicate that LLMs struggle to fully satisfy complex path coverage requirements~\cite{masood2025use}.
+\paragraph{Path-aware and constraint-guided generation} LLMs typically generate inputs based on probability and often fail to trigger deep execution paths guarded by complex conditions.
+To achieve more systematic testing of complex control flows, researchers have explored various methods to guide LLMs in covering specific program paths.
+A direct approach involves explicitly requesting the LLM in the prompt to generate test cases satisfying specific coverage criteria, although experiments indicate that LLMs struggle to fully satisfy complex path coverage requirements~\cite{masood2025use}.
 Conversely, frameworks such as SymPrompt~\cite{ryan2024code} and PALM~\cite{chu2025palm} leverage static analysis to decompose methods into their fundamental execution paths.
-For each identified path, conditional statements controlling the execution flow are extracted as explicit constraints and integrated into the prompt, instructing the LLM to generate specific inputs that traverse that exact path.
-Advancing this domain, frameworks like LLM4TDG draw upon traditional constraint solving concepts, constructing formal constraint dependency graphs via static analysis and utilizing conflict analysis and backtracking mechanisms during iterative generation to more precisely guide LLMs in meeting complex testing requirements~\cite{liu2025llm4tdg}.
-This methodology transforms the vague task of increasing coverage into a series of concrete, constraint-solving sub-problems.
-Its effectiveness is significant; studies demonstrate that, compared to baseline prompting strategies, it can increase the generation rate of correct test cases by up to 5 times and improve code coverage by over 100\%~\cite{ryan2024code, chu2025palm}.
+For each identified path, conditional statements controlling the execution flow are extracted as explicit constraints and integrated into the prompt instructing the LLM to generate specific inputs that traverse that exact path.
+Furthermore, frameworks like LLM4TDG integrate formal constraint solving by constructing dependency graphs and employing backtracking~\cite{liu2025llm4tdg}.
+This transforms coverage improvement into concrete constraint-solving sub-problems, increasing correct generation by up to 5 times compared to baseline prompting~\cite{ryan2024code, chu2025palm}.